Prepare to use Release

 files reside, you can add a .release.yaml

 file to the root of your repository to tell Release where these files are located.
-See The .release.yaml
+See reference guide for more information.

-We recommend using a monorepo and a directory-per-service at the project root when your application requires two or more services.
+We recommend using a and a directory-per-service at the project root when your application requires two or more services.
 Here is an example directory structure for three services that require docker builds:

 Release allows you to quickly spin up containerized services without the traditional wait times involved with cloud-native services.

 When running an application locally or in a Release ephemeral environment, we recommend that you isolate your application's external dependencies.
-Consider using off-the-shelf Docker images to represent the cloud-native services that your application depends on, such as Postgres, Redis, etc. Visit Docker Hub to find many off-the-shelf Docker images.
+Consider using off-the-shelf Docker images to represent the cloud-native services that your application depends on, such as Postgres, Redis, etc. Visit to find many off-the-shelf Docker images.

 You can use environment variables to connect ephemeral environments to AWS-native services such as RDS, however, we recommend using these off-the-shelf Docker images to speed up deployment and simplify set up.